karakose77/codewars-katas/README.md

     0 if it's a cat's game (i.e. a draw).
     ```
      You may assume that the board passed in is valid in the context of a game of Tic-Tac-Toe.

+16. **["mk017-letter_sort.ipynb"](https://github.com/karakose77/codewars-katas/blob/master/mk017-letter_sort.ipynb)**: Given two strings s1 and s2, we want to visualize how different the two strings are.
+We will only take into account the lowercase letters (a to z).
+First let us count the frequency of each lowercase letters in s1 and s2.
+    ```
+    s1 = "A aaaa bb c"
+    s2 = "& aaa bbb c d"
+    s1 has 4 'a', 2 'b', 1 'c'
+    s2 has 3 'a', 3 'b', 1 'c', 1 'd'
+    ```
+    So the maximum for `'a'` in `s1` and `s2` is `4` from `s1`; the maximum for `'b'` is `3` from `s2`.
+In the following we will not consider letters when the maximum of their occurrences is less than or equal to 1.

+    We can resume the differences between `s1` and `s2` in the following string: `"1:aaaa/2:bbb"` where `1` in `1:aaaa` stands for string `s1` and `aaaa` because the maximum for `a` is `4`.
+In the same manner `2:bbb` stands for string `s2` and `bbb` because the maximum for `b` is `3`.

+    The task is to produce a string in which each lowercase letters of `s1` or `s2` appears as many times as its maximum if this maximum is strictly greater than `1`; these letters will be prefixed by the number of the string where they appear with their maximum value and `:`.
+If the maximum is in `s1` as well as in `s2` the prefix is `=:`.

+    In the result, substrings (a substring is for example `2:nnnnn` or `1:hhh`; it contains the prefix) will be in decreasing order of their length and when they have the same length sorted in ascending lexicographic order (letters and digits - more precisely sorted by codepoint); the different groups will be separated by `'/'`.

+    Hopefully other examples can make this clearer.
+    ```
+    s1 = "my&friend&Paul has heavy hats! &"
+    s2 = "my friend John has many many friends &" mix(s1, s2) --> "2:nnnnn/1:aaaa/1:hhh/2:mmm/2:yyy/2:dd/2:ff/2:ii/2:rr/=:ee/=:ss"

+    s1 = "mmmmm m nnnnn y&friend&Paul has heavy hats! &"
+    s2 = "my frie n d Joh n has ma n y ma n y frie n ds n&" mix(s1, s2) --> "1:mmmmmm/=:nnnnnn/1:aaaa/1:hhh/2:yyy/2:dd/2:ff/2:ii/2:rr/=:ee/=:ss"

+    s1="Are the kids at home? aaaaa fffff" s2="Yes they are here! aaaaa fffff"
+    mix(s1, s2) --> "=:aaaaaa/2:eeeee/=:fffff/1:tt/2:rr/=:hh"
+    ```